Jo Guest: Other media work

-Guest also appeared in the third series of the British TV show, I'm Famous and Frightened!  and in the seventh series, episode one of the British show GamesMaster.
+Guest appeared in the third series of the British TV show, I'm Famous and Frightened! and in the seventh series, episode one of the British show GamesMaster.

 On 21 January 2008, she was a guest on the television show This Morning, during which she discussed a mystery illness she had been suffering from for the past 14 months that had left her unable to work and that doctors had been unable to diagnose.
 On 10 April 2008 she returned as a guest on This Morning and confirmed that, as a direct result of help from viewers that had seen her previous appearance, she had been diagnosed with fibromyalgia.